The Impact of Semantic Pairs on Self-Supervised Representation Learning: Ablation Studies

 In this experiment, we evaluate the models by training them on datasets of varying sizes (50, 100, and 157 images per class) for 200 epochs.
-After training, we apply transfer learning to the STL-10 dataset to assess its impact on generalization performance.
-This design enables a systematic investigation of the relationship between the semantic pairs dataset size and the models’ ability to generalize.
+After training, we apply transfer learning to the STL-10 dataset to assess its impact on generalisation performance.
+This design enables a systematic investigation of the relationship between the semantic pairs dataset size and the models’ ability to generalise.

 While Table 5 indicates that SimCLR (SP), pretrained on semantic pairs, consistently outperforms SimCLR (AP), which relies solely on the transformation pipeline, across different dataset sizes, an important trend can be observed.
 Specifically, when the number of training examples is increased to 157 per class, the performance gap between the two models decreases to 3.83\%.
 In contrast, when the number of examples is reduced to 50 per class, the gap widens to 4.20\%.
-This widening occurs because when the number of samples is reduced to 50 per class, the traditional transformations pipeline fails to capture sufficient intra-class variability, leading to weaker invariant representations and, consequently, reduced generalization to unseen data.
+This widening occurs because when the number of samples is reduced to 50 per class, the traditional transformation pipeline fails to capture sufficient intra-class variability, leading to weaker invariant representations and, consequently, reduced generalization to unseen data.
 In other words, increasing the number of images in the augmented pairs dataset allows the model to be exposed to diverse data, which allows it to be more invariant and improve its generalization closer to semantic pairs on the unseen dataset.
 In contrast, semantic pairs, which comprise images that present the same object in varying contexts, inherently provide greater data diversity.
 This richer diversity enables the model to become more invariant to intra-class variations, leading to more robust and generalizable results, even in scenarios with limited training data.
 This is evident in Table 5, where training SimCLR (SP) on 50 images per class yields performance comparable to that of SimCLR (AP) trained on 157 images per class.
 This observation aligns with the hypothesis of this study, which posits that leveraging semantic positive pairs can enhance representation learning by exposing models to meaningful variations beyond the limited variations of the transformation pipeline.